Live from the Southern Command in sunny South Florida.

 I did not.

-Besides that, everybody who went to see the movie Titanic knew damn well the boat was gonna sink and people were gonna die before they went into the theater.
+Besides that, everybody who went to see the movie Titanic knew damn well a boat was going to sink and people were going to die before they went into the theater.

 I'm taking a phone call.